 • Third, the three days and three nights of death for the messiah were to end “amid” the third day “after” his execution.

 • Fourth, Yahushua’s resurrection back to life came during the nighttime portion of the first day of the week, prior to the end of dawn when the women arrived at the tomb.

-When ready, continue on with Part 2 because this is where it will all come together by giving you more proof regarding which days of the week that Yahushua died and was resurrected on.
+When ready, please continue on with Part 2 because this is where it will all come together by giving you more proof regarding which days of the week that Yahushua died and was resurrected on.